Maya Higa: Career

+2019–2020: Early career and initial popularity

-Higa began streaming on Twitch in February 2019.
-Her streams consist of various activities such as music and falconry, along with spreading conservation awareness.
-Early in her streaming career, she saw significant growth after a falconry video with her juvenile red-tailed hawk named Bean went viral on Reddit.
-After she celebrated her 21st birthday by holding a charity stream for 5 Cities Homeless Coalition, a local homeless coalition that she previously volunteered at, she gained media attention from local news.
+Higa began streaming on Twitch in February 2019, after her streamer friends encouraged her to do so after they saw a clip of her singing on her Instagram.
+She originally started streaming in the music category on Twitch and did mainly singing content.
+She said that the reason she started doing singing streams was because she wanted to get more comfortable singing in front of people.
+Early in her streaming career, she saw significant growth after a falconry livestream clip with her juvenile red-tailed hawk named Bean went viral on Reddit around April 2019.
+In May 2019, she gained media attention from local news after she celebrated her 21st birthday by holding a charity stream for the 5 Cities Homeless Coalition, a local homeless coalition that she previously volunteered for.
+As her fame grew, her streams evolved to encompass a wider range of activities other than music, such as falconry, along with spreading conservation awareness.

 In July 2019, Higa started the Conservation Cast, a podcast where viewers learn about animals and gather information from experts such as conservationists, wildlife enthusiasts, and scientific communicators.
 The first episode of the podcast raised US$3,000 for the American Eagle Foundation.
 The podcast has also featured speakers from organizations such as Save the Rhino, the Exotic Feline Rescue Center, and the Dian Fossey Gorilla Fund.
-Conservation Cast has raised more than US$80,000 with 63 episodes for wildlife protection organizations around the globe.
+Conservation Cast has raised more than US$92,000 with 63 episodes for wildlife protection organizations around the globe.

+Higa created her YouTube channel, Maya, on August 8, 2019.
+At the beginning, she mostly uploaded her Twitch livestream highlights, such as her IRL streams and vlog content.

-In October 2020, Higa became a part of the Board of Directors for a wildlife rehabilitation center in Central Texas.
+In October 2020, Higa became a part of the board of directors for a wildlife rehabilitation center in Central Texas.
 Her role focuses on raptor rehabilitation and husbandry.

+2021: Founding of Alveus Sanctuary

 On February 10, 2021, Higa held a 21-hour charity stream for her newly founded non-profit exotic animal sanctuary and virtual education center known as Alveus Sanctuary.
 The stream was highlighted by an auction that sold off items such as a golden shovel owned by Sodapoppin, Gucci loafers owned by T-Pain, and a signed jersey from xQc.
-The most expensive item auctioned off was a 1-hour gaming session with streamer and former professional CS:GO player Shroud, purchased by fellow streamer Ludwig Ahgren for $53,000.
+The most expensive item auctioned off was a 1-hour gaming session with streamer and former professional CS:GO player Shroud, purchased by fellow streamer Ludwig Ahgren for US$53,000.
 Shortly after reaching her goal of US$500,000, Higa shaved her head, fulfilling a promise she made a few weeks prior.
-All together, she raised US$578,000.
+All together, she raised US$573,000.

 In February 2021, Higa officially joined the Make-a-Wish Foundation in Central and South Texas as a governing board member.

-In November 2021, Higa began to co-host the Wine About It podcast alongside her friend and fellow Twitch streamer, QTCinderella.
-Wine About It went on hiatus in September 2022 after Higa announced her “indefinite” break from online content creation.